Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ModeDeclarationGroupPrototypes are compatible if and only if one of the follow ing conditions applies:

-#@SECTION: 1.
-They are typed by (read “refer to”) compatible ModeDeclarationGroups.
+ 1. They are typed by (read “refer to”) compatible ModeDeclarationGroups.

-#@SECTION: 2.
-A ModeDeclarationGroupPrototypeMapping exists that identiﬁes the dif
-ferently named ModeDeclarationGroupPrototypes that correlate with each other. [constr_1210] applies.
+ 2. A ModeDeclarationGroupPrototypeMapping exists that identiﬁes the dif ferently named ModeDeclarationGroupPrototypes that correlate with each other. [constr_1210] applies.